 - Extraordinary achievement - Clear record of academic achievement of the highest quality in the sciences and an extraordinary degree of intelligence.

-- Scientific curiosity - High degree of intellectual curiosity combined with energy and creativity, along with a record of continuous innovation and/or use of new technologies.
+- Scientific curiosity and innovation - High degree of intellectual curiosity combined with energy and creativity, along with a record of continuous innovation and/or use of new technologies.

-- Alignment with the program - Interest in pursuing a year or more of postdoctoral study in a field different from the applicant's PhD discipline and a belief that interdisciplinary science and the taking of appropriate scientific risks are important to the advancement of discovery.
+- Alignment with the program - Interest in pursuing 12-24 months of postdoctoral study in a field different from the applicant's PhD discipline and a belief that interdisciplinary science and the taking of appropriate scientific risks are important to the advancement of discovery.

 - Collaborative spirit - History of effective collaboration with diverse team members.

 - Global ambition for social good - Desire to use one's personal talents and science to make a positive difference in society and the world.